mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 ### Method 3: Environment Variable Enabling

-Users can use the environment variable enabling method to enable Profiler most simply, this method only needs to configure the parameters to the environment variables, and the performance data will be automatically collected during the model training, but this method does not support the schedule parameter collection data, other parameters can be used.
+Users can use the environment variable enabling method to enable Profiler most simply, this method only needs to configure the parameters to the environment variables, and the performance data will be automatically collected during the model training. schedule, on_trace_ready, and experimental_config parameters are not supported in this mode, and other parameters can be used.
 See [environment variable enabling method parameter details](https://www.mindspore.cn/docs/en/master/api_python/env_var_list.html) for details.

 Environment variable enabling method related configuration items, sample as follows: